MahboobehJannesari/Truck-Chatbot/README.md

 ### Example of output

-******To finish the conversation, Please type Bye*******
+****** To finish the conversation, Please type Bye  *******

-ChatBot: Hello, What is your name?
+ChatBot: Hello, What is your name (First name and last name)?

-User:Hi, Mr John
+User:john smith

-ChatBot: What do you do?
+JOHN SMITH, what do you do?

-User:I work as fleet manager
+User:i am a fleet owner

-ChatBot: Do you have truck?
+ChatBot: do you have a truck?

-User:Yes,I have
+User:yes

+ChatBot: (specification) what is the Size of your truck, light, medium or heavy?

+User:heavy

-ChatBot: What is the number of your truck?
+ChatBot: (specification) what is the class of your truck (eg. class 1-8)?

-ChatBot: The number is PA1234

-User:The number is PA1234
+User:class4

-ChatBot: what is specification of your truck?
+ChatBot: what is the number of your truck?

-User:mini, red

-ChatBot: Red, mini track

-User:bye

-ChatBot: Bye

-Trucks information: {'Truck_Number': 'The number is PA1234', 'Specifications': 'mini, red'}
+User:GL-1099

+ChatBot: Thanks for your information, Bye.

+Trucks information: {'Specifications': ['heavy', 'class4'], 'Truck_Number': 'gl-1099'}

 ****All conversation was recorded in ./recorded_chat.csv****